Last Updated on

 Being the largest Greek island, Crete offers many things to do and see: beautiful beaches, rich archaeological sites, hiking trails through wild natural beauty, Venetian and Byzantine castles and fortresses, as well as exquisite cuisine.
 Crete is actually our favorite Mediterranean destination for a road trip.

 Every time we visit Crete, we start our trip in the western part of the island, especially in Chania, Rethymno and the picture-perfect beaches of Elafonissos.
-The museums in Heraklion and the Minoan palaces in Knossos, Malia and Phaistos are of course must-see places for history and archaeology lovers.
+The museums in Heraklion and the Minoan palaces in Knossos, Malia and Phaistos are of course must-see places to visit in Greece for history and archaeology lovers.
 The Lassithi Plateau and its surrounding caves are ideal for travelers who want to experience the real Cretan lifestyle in the mountains.
 To escape the crowds, even during the high summer season, there’s definitely no better place to go to than Eastern Crete, which has wilder and less touristy beaches, such as the Vai Palm Beach, Zakros or Xerokampos.

 Crete is also home to the Mediterranean diet.
 On our last trip, we were eating our way through Crete, tasting the island’s fresh organic food, delicious grilled local fishes, mouth-watering shrimps and other seafood, but also savoury cheese and olives in local tavernas, while enjoying the most romantic sunsets in the Aegean Sea.
 One thing is sure: Crete is a real paradise, and when you think you’ve seen it all, you still stumble upon hidden gems whenever you go to in this island!